Skip to content

 The guide was created alongside industry to ensure it provides robust guidance and a framework for the industry to succeed.

 “There are huge benefits to building great spaces for our people and the planet.
-We’re proud to support this guide and the work our sector is doing with Homestar to embed efficiency and carbon-busting design into our homes,” says Te Kāhui Whaihanga New Zealand Institute of Architects
+We’re proud to support this guide and the work our sector is doing with Homestar to embed efficiency and carbon-busting design into our homes,” says to Mark Abbot, Interim Chief Executive, Te Kāhui Whaihanga New Zealand Institute of Architects.

 View the Homestar Design Guide